 Instead, as previously noted, focus your attention on round winners.
 Broader bets such as those won't be as lucrative on their returns, but they're at least feasible outcomes to predict.

 Mid-series bets on round winners are complicated.
-Unless you're betting on the underdog, there's no real incentive to making them.
+Unless you're picking the underdog when looking through the NBA Playoffs series odds, there's no real incentive to making them.
 You have to bet too much money on the favorite to win a small sum, and underdogs typically don't come back once they're down.

 Betting on the underdogs is most acceptable when it's not a 3-0 situation.
 It's not recommended for 3-1, either.
 As for 3-2 scores, make judgments off how the previous contests went.
 Other possibilities such as 1-0, 2-0 and 2-1 are your prime underdog wagers.
 More often than not, the trailing team will still lose, but they at least have a better chance of erasing the deficit.
 So if you feel really confident in a particular squad that finds itself down 1-0, 2-0 or 2-1 in a series, you can translate that faith into a bet which, should it prove successful, rewards you with a fairly absurd payout.